iammmei/IntroducingMyself/README.md

 #### Safae Khanchouf, a Web Developer in the making

-*Just a girl with multiple passions, trying to figure out life and traveling whenever I have the time (and budget).*
+*Just a girl with multiple passions, trying to figure out life and traveling whenever she has the time (and budget).*